Bikesh14/Disease_Prediction/README.md

-## Disease Prediction AI Application
+## Disease Prediction AI Application: webdoctor

 This is a basic prototype application that uses AI to predict diseases based on symptoms.
 The application is built on the dataset "disease_prediction_dataset.csv".
 The user can input their symptoms and get a prediction of the most probable disease they might be suffering from.